Non-Markovianity of $2K-B$ and a degeneration: Introduction

 \section{Introduction}

-As one of the most fundamental random processes, Brownian motion (or Werner process) has been intensively studied in the past century, with most of its properties now well-understood.
-Among them, an classical one is Pitman's $2M-B$ theorem: for a 1D Brownian motion $B:\R_{\ge 0}\to \R$ and its `maximum process' $M$, defined via $M(x):=\max_{0\le y\le x}B(y)$, the reflected process $2M-B$ has the same law as the $\operatorname{BES}(3)$ process, i.e., the radial part of a 3D Brownian motion.
-Therefore, in some literature the function $x\mapsto 2\max_{0\le y \le x}f(y) - f(x)$ (or $f(x)-2\min_{0\le y \le x}f(y)$) for a function $f:\R_{\ge 0}\to \R$ is known as `Pitman transform'.
-Besides being elegant, the $2M-B$ theorem has stimulated many profound research, in e.g. Markov functions \cite{RogersPitman}, enlargement of filtration \cite{Jeulin_enlargement}, and more recently studies of the Kardar-Parisi-Zhang (KPZ) universality class models, in particular the recent construction of the directed landscape \cite{DOV}.
-A quick explanation of this connection is that the Robinson-Schensted-Knuth (RSK) correspondence, which is a central integrable proability tool for analyzing these models, can be obtained by repeatedly applying Pitman tranform.
+As one of the most fundamental random processes, Brownian motion (or Wiener process) has been intensively studied over the past century, with most of its properties now well understood.
+Among them, a classical example is Pitman's $2M-B$ theorem: for a 1D Brownian motion $B:\R_{\ge 0}\to\R$ and its ``maximum process'' $M$, defined by $M(x):=\max_{0\le y\le x}B(y)$, the reflected process $2M-B$ has the same law as the Bessel process of dimension $3$ ($\operatorname{BES}(3)$), i.e., the radial part of a 3D Brownian motion \cite{Pit}.
+Therefore, in some literature the function $x\mapsto \left(2\max_{0\le y \le x}f(y)\right) - f(x)$ (or $f(x)-\left(2\min_{0\le y \le x}f(y)\right)$) for a function $f:\R_{\ge 0}\to \R$ is known as the ``Pitman transform'' (see, e.g., \cite[Section 3.1]{DNV}).
+Besides being elegant, the $2M-B$ theorem has stimulated much profound research, e.g., in Markov functions \cite{RogersPitman}, enlargement of filtration \cite{Jeulin_enlargement}, exponential functionals of Brownian motion \cite{matsumoto2000analogue, matsumoto2001analogue}, and random matrix theory \cite{o2002representation}.
+Recently, the Pitman transform has played a crucial role in the study of models in the Kardar--Parisi--Zhang (KPZ) universality class.
+More specifically, a central family of models in this class are the \emph{last-passage percolation} models, such as the \emph{last passage} across a family of independent Brownian motions (see, e.g., \cite{WFS} for background).
+In \cite{DOV}, this model is shown to converge under KPZ scaling, and a key observation is that the \emph{last-passage value} is invariant under a ``melon'' operation, which generalizes the Pitman transform to multiple functions (see \cite[Section~3]{DNV}).
+This approach also relies on the fact that the ``melon'' operation maps independent Brownian motions to independent Brownian motions conditioned never to collide (see \cite[Theorem~2]{OYar}), which can be viewed as a generalization of the $2M-B$ theorem to multiple Brownian motions.